The Play’s The Thing

 The duel had been choreographed and practiced over and over.
 I was behind several other actors on the stage, and I began frantically pushing my way through.
 As I did, I saw the duel begin, and it was nothing like what had been choreographed.
 I saw the look on Evan’s face when he realized that Ned was entirely out of character.
 This was an actual duel!
 This was real.

 Ned was older, larger and stronger than Evan, and Evan was now obviously scared and unprepared.
-I fought through the last of the kids in front of me and saw Ned swing his epee hard enough to knock the sword from Evan’s hand before pulling his blade back, preparing for the coup de grâce.
-I charged forward and into Evan, facing him, covering his body with mine, wrapping my arms around him to hold him from harm.
+I fought through the last of the kids in front of me and saw Ned swing his epee hard enough that it knocked the sword from Evan’s hand.
+Ned’s eyes opened wider, he grimmaced, and he pull his blade back, preparing for the coup de grĂ¢ce.
+I charged forward, broke through the crowd and lunged into Evan, facing him, wrapping my arms around him, covering his body with mine to keep him from harm.

 I felt a sting in my back, and then there was pandemonium.
 I held Evan tightly, and then he was holding me.
 I shivered and dropped to my knees, bringing Evan with me.
 I managed to look behind me and saw Ned down flat on the stage with two boys on top of him and several others surrounding him, one holding Ned’s epee.
 Ned was screaming and trying to move the boys off of him.
 They weren’t budging.
 Then Mr. Montgomery was there.
 Ned was big, but Mr. Montgomery was considerably bigger.
 He had the boys on top of Ned get off but had them both hold Ned’s arms, and Mr. Montgomery then enlisted four more seniors to march Ned off to the detention room and stay with him while the disciplinary officer was collected.

 “He’s hurt,” Evan yelled, and then I was surrounded.
-Donnie and Ted—Ted was a dresser for the extras, like me—started removing my clothes, first the tunic, then the vest.
+Donnie and Ted—Ted was a dresser for the extras, like me—had me sit up and started removing my clothes, first the tunic, then the vest.
 With that off, they could see my bloody tee shirt.
 They removed that and saw a small wound in my back.
-It was no longer bleeding.
-It barely hurt at this point, less than a bee sting.

 “The mail vest saved him,” Donnie said.
 Evan looked like he was ready to cry, and I couldn’t have that.
 Not in front of the entire cast.